Learn about QROPS for British expatriates

 Actually, you may keep your pension in different currencies if you wish, GBP, USD, EUR, and SEK, for instance.

 Qualifying Recognized Overseas Pension Schemes (QROPS) are not destined in every single region.
 For example, if you live in Marocco, there aren’t any QROPS jurisdictions there and for your financial safety, you don’t want to move your pension in that country.
 In that case, it would be better to transfer your pension to Malta for instance, which is part of the European Union and additionally has a double taxation agreement.
-That means your pension would be paid out gross avoiding all the taxes.
+That means for expat in Malta, pension would be paid out gross avoiding all the taxes.

 Here is a list of all the QROPS jurisdictions with double taxation: